Gradient Methods with Memory for Minimizing Composite Functions: Simulations

 More surprisingly, AGMM without restarts does not benefit from using the bundle on the non-strongly convex problems LASSO, NNLS and L1LR.
-In fact, for AGMM-C small bundles may increase the number of iterations by at least an order of magnitude as compared to ACGM and up to five-fold when compared to AA.
+In fact, for AGMM-C small bundles may increase the number of iterations as well as running times by almost an order of magnitude as compared to ACGM and up to $5$-fold when compared to AA.
 The performance penalty is smaller for AGMM-M, but remains nonetheless prohibitive.
-Quite the opposite occurs on the strongly convex problems RR and EN, where AGMM-C attains an iteration decrease of around $15\%$ for small bundles, particularly for the size $8$.
+Quite the opposite occurs on the strongly convex problems RR and EN, where AGMM-C attains an iteration and running time decrease of around $15\%$ for small bundles, particularly for the size $8$.
 AGMM-M performs slightly poorer.
 These results are in concordance with the ones obtained on Exact Gradient Methods with Memory in \cite{ref_005}.

 Restart strategies not only mitigate the penalties but actually lead to substantial performance improvements on all problems.
-On the non-strongly convex ones, the best performance is attained with MRS, soft restart being marginally better.
-It may be argued that on L1LR, hard restart and large bundles work best.
-However, L1LR triggers no more than $2$ restarts for all strategies (shown in Table~\ref{label_175} for ASRC, but also valid for ASRM, AHRC and AHRM).
+On the non-strongly convex ones, the best performance is attained with MRS, with the exception is L1LR, where no more that two restarts are triggered for all strategies.
 Therefore, this problem can be considered an outlier.
 On the strongly convex problems, Restarting AGMM (R-AGMM) lags behind AGMM.
 This is however due to the former not having access to the strong convexity parameter, which it instead needs to estimate from oracle calls.
 Under these conditions, the performance of R-AGMM is actually very good.
-We also notice that similarly to AGMM, R-AGMM converges faster with CRS than with MRS. As expected, hard restarting is slightly worse than soft restarting because the bundle is not fully utilized.
-Moreover, on the problems where restarts are frequent (all except for L1LR), specifying a larger bundle size has no impact on convergence speed because the memory capacity is never completely filled.
+We also notice that similarly to AGMM, R-AGMM converges faster with CRS than with MRS.

+In terms of per-iteration complexity, increasing the bundle up to the size $16$ has a negligible impact (less than $5\%$ in running time) on all test problems both for the accelerated methods, where the number of inner iterations per outer iteration is severely restricted, as well as for the fixed-point schemes.
+This is in perfect agreement with our analysis in Subsections \ref{label_075} and \ref{label_076_overhead}.
+Bundle sizes beyond $32$ increase the per outer iteration cost, mostly due to the inner problem setup overhead, and partially negate the performance gains made by the bundle.
+Interestingly, the per iteration running time of the fixed-point schemes is around $10\%$ lower than the corresponding accelerated methods.
+The main reason is that fixed-point schemes reuse gradient information during backtracks.
+Despite employing two line-search procedures, this low backtrack overhead manages to compensate for the higher frequency of backtracks.